Researching The Causes of Infection-induced Autoimmune Type 1 Diabetes

 Inhibiting these pathologic autoantibodies has been shown in PANS/PANDAs to improve patient outcomes.
 Could the same be true for people with developing Autoimmune Type 1 Diabetes?

 A novel disease model for Infection-induced Autoimmune Diabetes now defines multiple unique biomarkers for disease progression.
-These biomarkers will enable the creation of new ELISA Kit diagnostic panels capable of identifying populations of people at risk of developing Gestational and Type 1 Diabetes.
-This panel can then identify if a patient has been infected by a virus or bacteria that is causing ß-cell death while also verifying if a pathologic autoantibody targeting ß-cells is causing loss of ß-cell mass.
+These biomarkers will enable the creation of new ELISA Kit diagnostic panels capable of identifying populations of people at risk of developing Infection-induced Gestational, Type 1, and Type 2 Diabetes.

-At the time of diagnosis, hormone replacement of the naturally occurring biomarker for ß-cell death prevention may prove to be a therapeutic strategy to prevent loss of functional ß-cell mass.
-Following restoration of euglycemia and recovery from an infection, hormone replacement of the biomarker for stem ß-cell mass may prove to be a therapeutic strategy to restore ß-cell mass and insulin expression.
+Hormone replacement of the naturally occurring biomarker for ß-cell Death Prevention may prove to be a therapeutic strategy capable of preventing loss of functional ß-cell mass during disease onset.
+Following restoration of euglycemia and recovery from an infection, hormone replacement of the biomarker for stem ß-cell glucose metabolism may prove to be a therapeutic strategy to restore ß-cell mass and increase insulin expression in people recovering from pancreatic failure.

 The coordination and use of both naturally occurring biomarkers, or their engineered variants, define a novel treatment strategy for perservation and restoration of ß-cell mass in populations of people genetically predisposed insufficent ß-cell regeneration.

 Casey Steffen M.Sci. is a biomolecular visualization scientist.
 He is the owner and operator of Biologic Models, a science communication design studio.
-Biologic Models works with biotechnology companies around the world to help their research scientists explain the nature of health and disease at the molecular level through molecular visualizations and 3D-printed protein models.
+Biologic Models works with biotechnology companies around to explain the nature of health and disease at the molecular level through molecular visualizations and 3D-printed protein models.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.